Dry eye syndrome: Other

-There is evidence that long‐chain omega‐3 supplementation may be helpful, however, probiotics, fish- flax- and hemp-oil (omega-3) supplements do not appear to be effective in relieving symptoms.
+There is evidence that long‐chain omega‐3 supplementation may be helpful; however, probiotics, fish- flax- and hemp-oil (omega-3) supplements do not appear to be effective in relieving symptoms.

 BlephEx is a medical device used blepharitis and dry eye disease.
 The handheld device is used by a doctor to exfoliate the eyelid at the lash line and remove the inflammatory biofilm that leads to chronic lid disease and discomfort.

 For MGD, intense pulsed light (IPL) is a therapeutic modality that was originally developed for dermatological applications and later adopted in ophthalmology.
 IPL treatment has been shown to improve tear film stability, enhance meibomian gland function, and alleviate symptoms of ocular dryness.
 Based on the 2020 comprehensive review of IPL, the procedure shows considerable potential among reported studies in the literature.
+In 2021 in the United States, the Food and Drug Administration granted de novo authorization in the United States for an IPL device to manage dry eye disease due to meibomian gland dysfunction.

 Surgery

 In severe cases of dry eyes, tarsorrhaphy may be performed where the eyelids are partially sewn together.
 This reduces the palpebral fissure (eyelid separation), ideally leading to a reduction in tear evaporation.